LBHackney-IT/API-Playbook/docs/alerting.md

 ### AWS Canaries for front end applications

-- Can monitor the availability of a web page
+- Can monitor the availability of a web page.

-- Alarms can be set to alert if availability of a given web page falls down
+- Alarms can be set to alert if availability of a given web page falls down.

-- Logs recorded can be used to identify performance issues associated with loading a specific item
+- Logs recorded can be used to identify performance issues associated with loading a specific item.

-- Can check for broken links
+- Can check for broken links.

-- A max number of links to follow is set up
+- A max number of links to follow is set up.

-- The canary crawls through the links and returns the first broken link identified
+- The canary crawls through the links and returns the first broken link identified.

 ## AWS CloudWatch Alarms